python/cpython/Doc/c-api/file.rst

    Return the file object associated with *p* as a :ctype:`FILE\*`.

-   If the caller will ever use the returned :ctype:`FILE\*` object while the GIL is released it must also call the `PyFile_IncUseCount` and `PyFile_DecUseCount` functions described below as appropriate.
+   If the caller will ever use the returned :ctype:`FILE\*` object while the GIL is released it must also call the :cfunc:`PyFile_IncUseCount` and :cfunc:`PyFile_DecUseCount` functions described below as appropriate.

 .. cfunction:: void PyFile_IncUseCount(PyFileObject \*p)